AkariOno/Trade_Carbon/README.md

 # EITEs

-This repository includes codes for "Which Industries Are Prone To Carbon Leakage?".
+This repository includes codes for "What Industries Are Prone To Carbon Leakage?"

+## Summary of the Data Generating Process

 To start,
 1. Clone this repository
 2. Get raw data from various sources
    - WIOD 2016 edition